ritza-co/labelstudio/ner-draft.md

 print(df.head())
 ```

-This loads the spaCy models and the dataset.
 We use a very crude filter to extract some data containing the word `Easter`, which we will assume has already been flagged by our team as a word that NER taggers often get wrong.

 ## Parsing our data and basic evaluation

 Our next step is to parse each line of our dataset and see how spaCy would tag some entities.
+We will:
-We'll just look at the first 10 texts that contain the keyword `Easter` as an example, but in a real setting you would need a larger sample to get reliable analysis.
-We'll also parse each text
++ Look at the first 10 texts that contain the keyword `Easter` as an example (in a real setting, you would need a larger sample to get reliable analysis).
++ Parse each text.

-Save the dataframe to a variable called `texts` and iterate through each text using a for loop.
++ Save the dataframe to a variable called `texts`.
++ Iterate through each text using a for loop.

 We can then apply the pre-trained pipeline package to the text and save it to the new variable `doc_sm`.
-In the same indented block create another for loop and iterate through each token in the document, print the token's text and entity type.
+In the same indented block, create another for loop and iterate through each token in the document.
+Then, print the token's text and entity type.

 ```python
 texts = df['line_text'][:10]